What businesses need to know about sales tax, consumer use tax and seller use tax

 Consumer use tax

-States created consumer use tax to capture revenue from taxable sales that were not getting taxed for one reason or another, outlined below.
+States created consumer use tax to capture revenue lost when tax isn't collected on a taxable sale.
+This happens for numerous reasons, outlined below.

-When an out-of-state seller does not have nexus in a state and does not collect sales tax on sales into that state, the purchaser or consumer is required to remit the corresponding consumer use tax to state and/or local tax authorities.
+When an out-of-state seller doesn't have nexus in a state and therefore doesn't collect sales tax in that state, the buyer is required to remit the corresponding consumer use tax to state and/or local tax authorities.
 This is true whether the consumer is an individual, business, or other non-exempt entity.

 To help recover use tax revenue from such untaxed remote sales, approximately a dozen states require non-collecting sellers to comply with use tax notice and reporting requirements.
 These include explaining a consumer’s use tax obligations on websites and invoices, as well as submitting reports of consumer purchase activity to consumers and state departments of revenue.
 Learn more about non-collecting seller use tax reporting.